 Whenever possible, if you’re going to recognize workers in the local newspaper or at an association meeting, try to recognize a team of people.
-This “team” might be two individuals or fifteen.
+This “team” might be two individuals or 15.
 Such an approach will often lesson the embarrassment or stress felt by some of the honored recipients, and there are a great many of these folks working for you.
-Team recognition also reinforces that at your company, “Team” really is more important and valued than “Me or I.”
+Team recognition also reinforces that at your company, “team” really is more important and valued than “me or I.”

 At a client’s office a short time ago, I was invited to observe the “pinning” of a few workers who had just hit their 35th anniversary.
 But when the owner asked the recipients to come forward, he simply handed the “Pin & Pen” to the individuals, shook their hands, said thanks, and moved on to the next agenda item.
 Now, compare that to another similar ceremony that I remembered attending almost a year ago.

-By luck I was doing some consulting and coaching at a client’s office when, like the example must presented, I was invited to sit in during a lunch “celebration” event.
+By luck I was doing some consulting and coaching at a client’s office when, like the example just presented, I was invited to sit in during a lunch “celebration” event.
 The company had scheduled all of their projects to knock off for two hours, asking every employee to attend the luncheon.
-Then, after everyone had moved through the buffet line of Mexican food, the President/Owner of the company stood up and moved to the front of the room.
+Then, after everyone had moved through the buffet line, the president/owner of the company stood up and moved to the front of the room.
 He asked four individuals who had different years with the company to stand next to him.
 One by one, a mini-biography was read about the individual, with pictures each individual being shown on a screen.
 The pictures ranged from early in the recognized folks career with the company to a very current, “studio portrait” of the individual.

 Now, comparing the two approaches, which one do you clearly see having more impact on all employees at the recognition ceremony?
 No contest, right?
 Never let a good excuse to recognize excellence go by!